crankycyclops/trogdor-pp/src/trogdord/docs/developer/scopes-and-actions.md

 ## Actions

 It is the action component of a request that, combined with the method and scope, identifies the specific operation you wish to perform.
-For example, a request with the method "get", the scope "game" and the action "list" will return a list of all games that currently exist on the server.
+For example, a request with the method "get", the scope "game", and the action "list" will return a list of all games that currently exist on the server.

 Sometimes, a scope will define a default action.
 In that case, the action may be left out and trogdord will still know how to route your request.
 For example, specifying the method "get" with the scope "game" with no action will retrieve the details of a specific game from the server.